stevleibelt/php_component_proxy_logger/README.md

 Thats it!
 Since all proxy loggers are implementing the *\Psr\Log\LoggerInterface*, the whole proxy is fully transparent and all your code will work as before.

+# Example Code

+This component is shipped with a lot of [examples](https://github.com/stevleibelt/php_component_proxy_logger/tree/master/examples/Example), so take a look inside.
+All examples can be called on the command line like 'php examples/Example/BufferLogger/Example.php'.

 # Links

 ## PSR-3 Logger